-Many people who live paycheque to paycheque might benefit from this new generation of apps, as these pay-on-demand services could be a lifesaver when unexpected expenses appear before payday.
+Many people who have cashflow issues between pay cycles might benefit from this new generation of apps, as these pay-on-demand services could be a lifesaver when unexpected expenses appear before payday.

 Though pay advance apps are quite new in Australia, they are a rapidly growing product in the financial services sector.